 How much does it cost to build Ola?

-If you are planning to develop an app like Ola, you should first realize its development cost.
-This cost depends on the following services:
+If you are planning to develop an app like Ola, you must first realize its development cost.
+The cost depends on the following:

 - iOS and Android native app development